ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 <div class="alert is-important">

-The `DefaultRouterStateSerializer` cannot be used when [runtime checks](guide/store/configuration/runtime-checks) are enabled.
-If you want to use runtime checks to enforce serializability and immutability of your state, you can configure `RouterStoreModule` to use the `MinimalRouterStateSerializer` or implement a custom router state serializer.
+The `DefaultRouterStateSerializer` cannot be used when [serializability runtime checks](guide/store/configuration/runtime-checks) are enabled.
+If you want to use runtime checks to enforce serializability of your state and actions, you can configure `RouterStoreModule` to use the `MinimalRouterStateSerializer` or implement a custom router state serializer.
+This also applies to Ivy with immutability runtime checks.

 </div>